 Nor have not been able to ascertain exactly where Olivia Lewis Langdon was in early August of 1880.
 Earlier that Summer she had visited the resort at Avon Springs, as Sam mentions in a July 19 letter to Joe Twichell, but I haven’t confirmed her presence back in Elmira until August 19, though I assumed she would have returned much sooner, given the birth of a grandchild on July 26.
 But the Avon Springs resort and the town of Livonia were within 15 miles of one another, so one can reasonably imagine a meeting taking place there.

 However you read this line, I think it supports the case that Sam was in the audience on Emancipation Day.
 If Douglass caught his glimpse of two Langdon women in Elmira, it’s hard to imagine the 70-year-old woman and nursing mother were not accompanied by Mr. Clemens.
 If Mrs. Langdon made the effort to see Douglass in Livonia, it further confirms how esteemed he was by her family, as does the fact that Charley felt compelled to send Douglass his own regrets.
-Even if Livy were not well enough to attend the speech herself, it seems likely her well-establishes sense of familial duty would’ve inclined her to want a report of it and to have her family represented in the audience.
+Even if Livy were not well enough to attend the speech herself, it seems likely her well-established sense of familial duty would’ve inclined her to want a report of it and to have her family represented in the audience.
 And, she and her husband had bonded over mutual admiration of Frederick Douglass since before they were married.

 Douglass’s reply to Charley closes, just as his speech did, with an expression of support for Garfield and his plan to campaign on his behalf: “I go to Indiana 1st September, but shall hold myself ready for work in our State of New York in Oct.”